WEEKLY STOCK COMMENT: SUMMERSET (SUM)

-While the prospect of falling house prices presents a material risk near-term, SUM provides exposure to a proven business model in a highly attractive sector.
+SUM provides exposure to a proven business model in a highly attractive sector with powerful long-term demographic drivers.
+However, a weaker outlook for the property market presents risk as this is a key earnings driver.
 Like its more established competitor Ryman, SUM is able to recycle capital and fund future development from interest free loans from existing residents.
-While Ryman is the leader in the industry with a better operational track record, greater defensiveness and a more conservative balance sheet, SUM has made rapid progress recently and we see it as a strong complementary holding to Ryman.
+While Ryman is the leader in the industry with a better operational track record, greater defensiveness and a more conservative balance sheet, SUM has made rapid progress recently.

 Risks to SUM include; 1) falling house prices, 2) increased competition, and 3) development risks.